To Get Higher Grades in School by Playing

 to Your Child’s Strengths & to Discover Her levels besides Learning...

 Why Bad at Math Yet Good at Sports is Not Necessarily a Bad Thing?

 Gardener’s concepts have changed a lot.
-Yet the traditional math and verbal intelligence still remains a measure of smarts, but it has been expanded to include skills and aptitudes in areas many parents tend to downplay as mere hobby or interest.
+The traditional math and verbal intelligence remain a measure of smarts, but it has been expanded to include skills and aptitudes in areas many parents tend to downplay as mere hobby or interest.
 Letting your child take a Multiple Intelligence Test, therefore, will help ensure that you get to play to your child’s strengths, and you get to adapt the learning style that would fit your child the most.
 It will also give you a more optimistic view of your kids’ performance!
 With results from a Multiple Intelligence Test, parents will not have to feel frustrated if their child struggles with other areas of intelligence, for it’s highly possible that their giftedness lies elsewhere.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.